Nathan Fletcher: Personal life

 Fletcher is an Ironman Triathlete, marathon runner, alpine mountaineer, and mountain biker.
 In 2003, he married Mindy Tucker, who had served as campaign manager and deputy chief of staff for Governor Arnold Schwarzenegger.
 The couple has two adopted children.
 They separated on December 1, 2014, and filed for divorce in January 2015.
 In an NBC story they issued a joint statement, "We have made the best decision for our family.
 It is an amicable divorce, and we remain good friends.
 Our first priority is our children, and we hope that everyone will respect our privacy as we make this transition."
-In September 2015, Fletcher began dating Lorena Gonzalez, who currently serves in the California State Assembly representing California's 80th District.
+In September 2015, Fletcher revealed that he had been dating Lorena Gonzalez, who served in the California State Assembly representing California's 80th District.
 They were married January 1, 2017.

 In December 2018, Fletcher publicly acknowledged his 19-year-old son.
 Fletcher told the Voice of San Diego news site, "My 19-year-old son just came into our life, and it is wonderful."

 At 4:00 AM on January 15, 2022, a "suspicious" fire broke out on the front of the couple's home.
 The family was awakened by smoke alarms and was able to leave the house through a side door.
 No one was injured, but the fire caused an estimated $36,000 in damage.
 A San Diego police investigation concluded that the fire was deliberately set and offered a $1,000 reward for help in identifying the arsonist.